wuzhengy/TAU/IP2.md

 ```
 generic error = {"t":"aa", "y":"e", "e":[201, "A Generic Error Ocurred"]}
 bencoded = d1:eli201e23:A Generic Error Ocurrede1:t2:aa1:y1:ee
-DHT Queries
-All queries have an "id" key and value containing the node ID of the querying node.
-All responses have an "id" key and value containing the node ID of the responding node.
 ```
+#### DHT Queries

+All queries have an "p" key and value containing the public key of the querying node.
+All responses have an "p" key and value containing the public key of the responding node.

 ping

-The most basic query is a ping. "q" = "ping" A ping query has a single argument, "id" the value is a 20-byte string containing the senders node ID in network byte order.
-The appropriate response to a ping has a single key "id" containing the node ID of the responding node.
+The most basic query is a ping. "q" = "p" A ping query has a single argument, "p" the value is the senders public key.
+The appropriate response to a ping has a single key "p" containing the public key of the responding node.
 ```
-arguments:  {"id" : "<querying nodes id>"}
+arguments:  {"p" : "<querying node public key>"}

-response: {"id" : "<queried nodes id>"}
+response: {"p" : "<queried node public key>"}
 ```
 Example Packets
 ```
-ping Query = {"t":"aa", "y":"q", "q":"ping", "a":{"id":"abcdefghij0123456789"}}
+ping Query = {"t":"aa", "y":"q", "q":"p", "a":{"p":"..."}}
-bencoded = d1:ad2:id20:abcdefghij0123456789e1:q4:ping1:t2:aa1:y1:qe
+bencoded = d1:ad1:p3:...e1:q1:p1:t2:aa1:y1:qe
-Response = {"t":"aa", "y":"r", "r": {"id":"mnopqrstuvwxyz123456"}}
+Response = {"t":"aa", "y":"r", "r": {"p":"..."}}
-bencoded = d1:rd2:id20:mnopqrstuvwxyz123456e1:t2:aa1:y1:re
+bencoded = d1:rd1:p3:...e1:t2:aa1:y1:re
 ```
 find_node

-Find node is used to find the contact information for a node given its ID. "q" == "find_node" A find_node query has two arguments, "id" containing the node ID of the querying node, and "target" containing the ID of the node sought by the queryer.
+Find node is used to find the contact information for a node given its ID. "q" == "f" A find_node query has two arguments, "p" containing the node public key of the querying node, and "target" containing the public key of the node sought by the queryer.
 When a node receives a find_node query, it should respond with a key "nodes" and value of a string containing the compact node info for the target node or the K (8) closest good nodes in its own routing table.
 ```
-arguments:  {"id" : "<querying nodes id>", "target" : "<id of target node>"}
+arguments:  {"p" : "<querying nodes public key>", "t" : "<id of target node>"}

-response: {"id" : "<queried nodes id>", "nodes" : "<compact node info>"}
+response: {"p" : "<queried nodes public key>", "n" : "<compact nodes info>"}
 ```
 Example Packets
 ```
-find_node Query = {"t":"aa", "y":"q", "q":"find_node", "a": {"id":"abcdefghij0123456789", "target":"mnopqrstuvwxyz123456"}}
+relay Query = {"t":"aa", "y":"q", "q":"f", "a": {"p":"...", "t":"..."}}
-bencoded = d1:ad2:id20:abcdefghij01234567896:target20:mnopqrstuvwxyz123456e1:q9:find_node1:t2:aa1:y1:qe
+bencoded = d1:ad1:p3:...1:t3:...e1:q1:f1:t2:aa1:y1:qe
-Response = {"t":"aa", "y":"r", "r": {"id":"0123456789abcdefghij", "nodes": "def456..."}}
+Response = {"t":"aa", "y":"r", "r": {"p":"...", "n": "..."}}
-bencoded = d1:rd2:id20:0123456789abcdefghij5:nodes9:def456...e1:t2:aa1:y1:re
+bencoded = d1:rd1:n3:...1:p3:...e1:t2:aa1:y1:re
 ```

-relay: ???
+relay

-Relay is used to travrse and send data. "q" == "r" A r query has two arguments, "id" containing the node ID of the querying node, and "target" containing the ID of the node sought by the queryer.
-When a node receives a find_node query, it should respond with a key "nodes" and value of a string containing the compact node info for the target node or the K (8) closest good nodes in its own routing table.
+Relay is used to traverse and send data. "q" == "r" A r query has two arguments, "p" containing the node public key of the sender node, and "t" containing the public key of the receiver node.
+When a node receives a relay query, it should respond with a key "nodes" and value of a string containing the compact node info for the target node or the K (8) closest good nodes in its own routing table.
+The node will be the receiver, if not, the node will check local relay vector for the receiver node, if existing, the node will send the payload to receiver to satisfy the relay function.
 ```
-arguments:  {"id" : "<querying nodes id>", "target" : "<id of target node>"}
+arguments:  {"p" : "<querying nodes public key>", "t" : "<id of target node>"}

-response: {"id" : "<queried nodes id>", "nodes" : "<compact node info>"}
+response: {"p" : "<queried nodes public key>", "n" : "<compact nodes info>"}
 ```
 Example Packets
 ```
-find_node Query = {"t":"aa", "y":"q", "q":"find_node", "a": {"id":"abcdefghij0123456789", "target":"mnopqrstuvwxyz123456"}}
+find_node Query = {"t":"aa", "y":"q", "q":"r", "a": {"p":"...", "t":"..."}}  // todo adding payload.
-bencoded = d1:ad2:id20:abcdefghij01234567896:target20:mnopqrstuvwxyz123456e1:q9:find_node1:t2:aa1:y1:qe
+bencoded = d1:ad1:p3:...1:t3:...e1:q1:f1:t2:aa1:y1:qe
-Response = {"t":"aa", "y":"r", "r": {"id":"0123456789abcdefghij", "nodes": "def456..."}}
+Response = {"t":"aa", "y":"r", "r": {"p":"...", "n": "..."}}
-bencoded = d1:rd2:id20:0123456789abcdefghij5:nodes9:def456...e1:t2:aa1:y1:re
+bencoded = d1:rd1:n3:...1:p3:...e1:t2:aa1:y1:re
 ```

 References

 [1]	Peter Maymounkov, David Mazieres, "Kademlia: A Peer-to-peer Information System Based on the XOR Metric", IPTPS 2002.